arseniocosta1/reviewer-lottery/README.md

 By running this action on `pull_request_target` we enable this action to be performed on PRs opened by users with readonly access to the repo, for example those by Dependabot.

+**Why do I need to specify permissions?**

+This action requires `pull-requests: write` permission to assign reviewers and `contents: read` to access the repository.
+If you encounter the error "Resource not accessible by integration", make sure to include the `permissions` block in your workflow as shown in the examples above.